• Use Cases

 }

-Example: Using the token in an API call
+Example: use the token in a management API request

 TOKEN="$(node ./scripts/create-meshes-token.mjs)"